jebez1/How_to_watch_a_web_page_video_at_its_native_resolution_not_resized/readme.txt

 The web page author can obviously override the user agent stylesheet , e.g. on Youtube there's html5-main-video from class from <video> that points to a CSS rule containing object-fit:cover .

-How to let/get a video ( e.g. Youtube ) at its native resolution , not resized ?
+How to let/get <video> ( e.g. Youtube ) at its native resolution , not resized ?

 On web browser :
 3 ways : <video> without container , or with the container using max-width:100% &/or max-height:100% , otherwise to object-fit:none <video> .